Mikaremi/Website_performance_analysis/README.md

 # Website_performance_analysis
-The problem I am working on in this article is my take on a problem I found at statso.
+The problem I am working on in this project is my take on a problem I found at statso.
 The dataset I am working on contains the following columns:

 * Session primary channel group: The marketing channel (e.g., Direct, Organic Social)
 * Date + hour (YYYYMMDDHH): The specific date and hour of the session